Create an Air Force ROTC account.

 Complete the My AFROTC Application Checklist, to include the Activity Sheet.

 Download and print the Counselor Certification Form.
-Scan and upload the signed counselor certification form and a copy of your official or unofficial high school transcript (must include the 9th – 11th grade) the application.
+Scan and upload the signed counselor certification form and a copy of your official or unofficial high school transcript (must include the 9th–11th grade).